Kkevsterrr/tcpkiller/README.md

 # tcpkiller

 tcpkiller is a utility to kill all TCP connections on a network.
 It works by intercepting network traffic, and forging RST packets of existing connections to cause hangups.
-Currently, it only works for IPv4 connections, but IPv6 support is on the way.
+Works for both IPv4 connections and IPv6.

 tcpkiller is a sneaky way to kill network connections.
 Any targeted system will appear to work when examined through typical diagnostics - DNS will resolve, ICMP's will go through, and the network card will be able to connect to the network- but no TCP connections will be sustained.